buildpacks/rfcs/text/0000-export-to-oci.md

 For each example case, I will present two ways of enabling the new capability:

-- Using an environment Variable
+- Using an environment variables
-- Using a new `-layout` flag
+- Using the new `-layout` and `layout-dir` flags

 In any case the expected output is the same.